bitdotgames/BHL/README.md

 Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.

-### Unity3d integration
+### Unity engine integration

-The example script has also a special Unity3d compatibility mode.
-It illustrates how you can build a bhl backend dll(**bhl_back.dll**) for Unity3d.
+The example script has also a special Unity compatibility mode.
+It illustrates how you can build a bhl backend dll (**bhl_back.dll**) for Unity.
 After that you can put it into Assets/Plugins directory and use bhl for your Unity3d game development.
 This mode can be enabled just as follows:

 > cd example && ./run.sh -unity

 ## Building

-bhl comes with its own simple build tool **bhl**. bhl tool is written in PHP and should work just fine both on \*nix and Windows platforms.
+bhl comes with its own simple build tool **bhl**. bhl tool is written in C# and should work just fine both on \*nix and Windows platforms.

 It allows you to build frontend dll, backend dll, compile bhl sources into a binary, run unit tests etc.